Genetic Testing for Pulmonary Fibrosis Patients and Families

 How is FPF inherited?

 A harmful variant in only one copy (either mother or father) of the pair of known genes is enough to cause or increase risk for FPF in a person.
-When a parent has a variant in a gene that can cause FPF, each child has a 50% chance to inherit the abnormal gene, or a 50% chance to inherit the normal gene.
-If a child inherits the abnormal disease gene, that does not necessarily mean they will develop FPF but the risk increases significantly.
-This is known as “reduced penetrance”, where a person can carry a gene variant, but may never develop the disease.
-Reduced penetrance can make a disease appear to “skip” generations.
+When a parent has a variant in a gene that can cause FPF, each child has a 50% chance to inherit the harmful variant.
+A child who inherits the harmful version of the disease variant may not necessarily develop FPF.
+However, they have increased risk compared to someone with two normal versions of the gene.
 Different families have different gene variants.
-Knowing which specific variant is present in a family is critical in helping genetic testing for any other person in that family.
-Testing one specific gene for a known variant is far easier than testing for all the possible genes.
+Knowing which specific variant is present in a family is critical in helping genetic testing for any other person in that family, because testing one specific gene for a known variant is far easier than testing for all the possible genes.

 What testing is available for people at risk for FPF?

-Genetic testing is laboratory testing of DNA, usually from a blood or saliva specimen.
-It searches for a variant in a known gene implicated in FPF.
-The results of genetic testing can help understand the cause of the disease in a family and if there is risk for another family member to develop FPF.
+Genetic testing is ordered by a healthcare provider usually from a blood or saliva sample.
+It searches for a harmful variant in the known genes associated with FPF.
+The results of genetic testing can help understand the cause of the disease in a family.

 How can I get genetic testing for FPF?